shackbarth/xtuple/README.md

 ##Instructions

 Build and install PostgreSQL from source.

+Optional: If you want to use data encryption, in the `contrib/crypto` directory `sudo make install`.

 Build the v8 library then copy the `libv8*` shared libraries to `/usr/local/lib`.